zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab5-mysql-to-hbase/ggbd-workshop-lab5-mysql-to-hbase.md

 **3:** The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
 The workshop facilitator will review the content of each of these files to understand how GoldenGate is being configured.

 view /u01/gg4mysql/dirprm/create_mysql_to_hadoop_gg_procs.oby

-view these files, same as in previous lab:
+view these files same as in the previous lab

 /u01/gg4mysql/dirprm/mgr.prm
 /u01/gg4mysql/dirprm/extmysql.prm
 /u01/gg4mysql/dirprm/pmpmysql.prm
-view /u01/gg4hadoop123010/dirprm/create_hbase_replicat.oby
+/u01/gg4hadoop123010/dirprm/create_hbase_replicat.oby
-view /u01/gg4hadoop123010/dirprm/rhbase.prm
+/u01/gg4hadoop123010/dirprm/rhbase.prm
-view /u01/gg4hadoop123010/dirprm/rhbase.properties
+/u01/gg4hadoop123010/dirprm/rhbase.properties

 **4:** First we will start the GG manager process on both the source and target.
 Start 2 terminal sessions, connect to ggadmin/oracle (then click Q to get to a prompt).
 Keep these sessions open for the rest of this lab.